linzeynguyen/Women-in-SQL-Project-2/README.md

 Visualization #1: Show drink performance by total profit, total quantity sold, and total revenue for each drink and highlight the best performer.

+A visualization of drink performance based on total profit, total quantity sold, and total revenue provides a powerful tool for managers to monitor and analyze the success of their product offerings.
+It allows for quick identification of best-performing drinks, informs strategic decisions regarding marketing, inventory, and sales, and ultimately helps maximize profitability and customer satisfaction.

 <img width="528" alt="Screenshot 2024-11-27 at 4 21 41 PM" src="https://github.com/user-attachments/assets/14541687-9848-4685-b759-357ffe85bccb">

 Visualization #2: